 So, Why Are the Stones “Smooth”?

-Each impact, trial, and toss that the Living Water subjects us to, wears, carves, and sculpts us into the image of Elohim.
-The persistent and consistent rush of tiny water droplets beats things that offend off of us until we are as smooth as one of David’s five stones.
-(And the Word of God)
+Each impact, trial, and toss that the Living Water subjects one to, wears, carves, and sculpts us into the image of Elohim.
+The persistent and consistent rush of tiny water droplets beats (or threshes) the things that offend off until one is as smooth as David’s five stones.

 “You also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Yeshua the Messiah.”
 (1 Peter 2:5)